 If you like the folding feature and the Active Noise Cancellation, then the Logitech may be your best choice.
 On the other hand, if you like the idea of having a battery that gives you a massive amount of talk time, then the Jabra Evolve2 65 may be your ticket.

-This blog was intended to simply point out the features that they both have in common, and features that differ between them.
+This blog was intended to simply point out the features that both of these wireless headsets have in common, and the features that differ between them.
 Additionally, we wanted you to have the opportunity to hear what they sound like through our video.

-Hopefully you found value in this content and that it helped to give you a little more fuel for thought as you decide on the best Bluetooth office wireless headset for you.
+We hope you found value in this content and that it helped to give you a little more fuel for thought as you decide on the best Bluetooth office wireless headset for your specific requirements.No matter which of these options you select, based on your needs, Headset Advisor has got you covered: We offer both of these models.
+So which one will it be?
+Buy the Evolve2 65 Jabra wireless headset or the Logitech Zone Wireless today!